boopompom/Bart_in_Gadgetron/README.md

 # Integrate Bart into Gadgetron
 1. BartGccGadget implements Geometric Coil Compression (GCC) [1] for Cartesian 3D data.
-2. BartReconGadget for L1-ESPIRiT Reconstruction of Cartesian 3D data.
-The communication between Bart and Gadgetron is through a user-defined script file.
+2. BartReconGadget calls ESPIRiT calibration and PICS reconstruciton provided in Bart to implement L1-ESPIRiT reconstruction of Cartesian 3D data.
+The communication between Bart and Gadgetron is through a user-defined shell script file (which can be used/tested without Gadgetron).
 The data write/read is implemented via .cfl/.hdr files.

 Reference
 [1] Tao Zhang, JM Pauly, SS Vasanawala, Michael Lustig.
 Coil Compression for Accelerated Imaging with Cartesian Sampling.
 Magn Reson Med, 2013, 69:571-582.